UKHomeOffice/jsarc-wordpress-theme/README.md

 Run `$ gulp` inside the `themes/jsarc/src/` folder.

 ## Compile SASS
-Run `$ gulp sass` to compile SASS into the style.css file used by the jsarc theme.
+Run `$ gulp sassCompile` to compile SASS into the style.css file used by the jsarc theme.

 ## Lint CSS
-Run `$ gulp css:lint` to lint css with stylelint.
+Run `$ npm ` to lint css with stylelint.